SChernykh/p2pool/README.md

 }
  ```

-### Windows
+### Mining on Windows

 **Note:** *Windows SmartScreen may block incoming connections by files that are "Downloaded from the Internet".
-You can allow 'p2pool.exe' and 'monerod.exe' by double-clicking them, clicking "More Info", then click "Run Anyway" and then closing them immediately so you can run them from the command line.
+You can allow 'p2pool.exe' and 'monerod.exe' by double-clicking them, clicking "More Info", then clicking "Run Anyway" and then closing them immediately so you can run them from the command line.
 Advanced users can use the PowerShell cmdlet `Unblock-File` to remove this flag.*

 1. Download the latest P2Pool binaries [here](https://github.com/SChernykh/p2pool/releases/latest).
     - Alternatively, grab the latest source code for P2Pool and [build it](#build-instructions).